rspindel/csscaffold/README.md

 		}
 	}

-But I think you get the idea.
+I think you get the idea.
+Mixins can contain any chunk of code you want, not just properties.
+They can include entire nested selector groups.

 There are a lot of mixins already included with Scaffold.
 They are stored in scaffold/mixins/.
 These mixins are all included by default, so you don't have to include them yourself.
 You can change this behaviour in the mixins config.

 ## Creating custom functions